blog Oracle blog in Spanish

 5) CONFIGURATION OF RESTful SERVICES

-At this point we are going to configure Oracle REST Data Services as a web server, where the static files are delivered through the RESTful service module integrated in Oracle APEX.
-To do this we must execute the apex_rest_config.sql file.
+At this point, we are going to configure Oracle REST Data Services as a web server, where static files are delivered using the RESTful service module integrated into Oracle APEX.
+To do this, we must run the apex_rest_config.sql file .

 This process creates two new database accounts, so we must assign the password to the new users created.